 In rare cases, kratom can also cause a condition known as acute secondary hypogonadism.
 The symptoms of this condition can include low testosterone, fatigue, and low libido.
 These problems may manifest in the bedroom, but they start in the brain.

 Patients who suffer from secondary hypogonadism have trouble sending signals from the brain to tell their testicles to produce testosterone and sperm.
-Thankfully, acute secondary hypogonadism related to kratom is rare, and it goes away after stopping the use of the supplement.
+Thankfully, acute secondary hypogonadism related to kratom is rare, and it goes away after stopping the use of the plant.

 How to Avoid Kratom Side Effects